A trusted resource for Community Sustainability Law, Land Use Law, and Noise Pollution Law.

-Attorney Brown brings over 25 years of seasoned, small business ownership, executive management, and community sustainability leadership experience to your project.
-Over 15 years of this experience occurred prior to becoming an attorney.
+Attorney Brown brings over 25 years of seasoned, community sustainability experience to your project.
 Community members and clients frequently comment that Shannon speaks in plain language and makes complex issues easier to understand.

 Community Sustainability Law